-- Graduation within five years from a baccalaureate social work program accredited (or admitted to candidacy for accreditation) by the Council on Social Work Education. - Successful completion of a statistics course. - A cumulative grade point average of at least 3.0 on a 4.0 scale. - A cumulative grade point average of at least 3.0 in all social work courses taken prior to admissions committee action.
+- Graduation within five years from a baccalaureate social work program accredited by the Council on Social Work Education. - A cumulative grade point average of at least 3.0 on a 4.0 scale. - A cumulative grade point average of at least 3.0 in all social work courses taken prior to admissions committee action.
 Accordingly, applicants to the advanced standing program must provide the admissions committee with an official transcript.
 Senior B.S.W. students must provide a transcript including the fall semester (or winter quarter) grades of their senior year. - Evidence of characteristics and/or potential required for competent social work practice as defined in the mission statement of the school.
 Such evidence may be derived from application materials, letters of reference, and/or pertinent work or volunteer experience. - A reference letter is required from a full-time faculty member of the applicant's undergraduate program.